alexpaul/Heap/README.md

 ## Objectives

-* To create a heap from a given array, this is known as _Heapify_.
+* Be able to insert values in a Heap.
-* Be able to retrieve the minimum value in constant time.
+* Be able to retrieve the minimum value from a Heap.
-* Understand what it is to shift up and shift down.
+* Understand how to keep true to the heap property by using `shiftDown` or `shiftUp` heap functions.

 ## Common functions